-Ippon (complete point, marked as 10 on the scoreboard): the referee raises one arm high above the head with the palm of the hand facing forward.
+Ippon (100 points marked as ippon on the scoreboard): the referee raises one arm high above the head with the palm of the hand facing forward.

-Waza-ari (nearly ippon, marked as 1 on the scoreboard): the referee raises one arm sideways to shoulder height with the palm of the hand facing downwards.
+Waza-ari (10 points on the scoreboard): the referee raises one arm sideways to shoulder height with the palm of the hand facing downwards.